 - Encrypt Your Network.
 Use an Ethernet connection from your Mac to the router; or if you must, a WPA-2 encrypted Wi-Fi connection with unique password access.
 And consider moving your family and their devices to the guest network, if your router supports the same WPA-2 protection for guests.

 - Deploy Network Security.
-Deploy a network security solution, to protect all the smart devices in your home network, since a breach on any device (e.g., your smart speaker, your security camera) could affect the privacy of all your devices, including your work Mac.
+Deploy a network security solution, to protect all the smart devices in your home network, since a leak on any device (e.g., your smart speaker, your security camera) could affect the privacy of all your devices, including your work Mac.
 The network security solution should enable you to block incoming connections from remote-access software and to manage your family’s devices.

 - Use a VPN.
 This ensures a secure and private tunnel between the Mac on your home network and your company’s servers, encrypting your data from the moment it’s transmitted.